On Surjectivity of Neural Networks: Can you elicit any behavior from your model?: Notation and Preliminaries

 \end{definition} \begin{lemma} (\cite[Theorem 1.2.2]{DincaMawhin2021}) If $f,g$ are homotopic, {$\Omega$ is an open bounded set}, and $v\notin F(\partial\Omega, t)$ for all $t\in[0,1]$, we have $\deg(f,\Omega,v)=\deg(g,\Omega,v)$. \end{lemma}

 This property shows that Brouwer degree is homotopy invariant.
 This allows us to reduce the problem of calculating the degree of a complex function to that of a simpler one.
-Since nonzero degree implies there at least exists one term in the right hand side of \Cref{eq:degree}, it also implies existence of pre-image, which help us prove surjectivity of complex functions.
+Since nonzero degree implies that at least one term exists on the right hand side of \Cref{eq:degree}, it also implies the existence of a pre-image, which helps us prove surjectivity of complex functions.